rabiul3000/horizontower/README.md

-# 🏢 HomeHorizon – Building Management System (Frontend)
+# 🏢 HomeHorizon – Building Management System

 Welcome to **HomeHorizon**, complete and production-ready modern and responsive full-stack **Building Management System** designed for residential apartment complexes.
 This is the **client-side (frontend)** application of the project, built using React, TailwindCSS, DaisyUI, Material UI, and Firebase for seamless and secure user interaction.